SugarDarius/react-use-algos/README.md

 We can do more with [React Hooks](https://reactjs.org/docs/hooks-intro.html)! 💪🏻

 <p align="center">
-    This project is made with ♥ <a href="https://github.com/SugarDarius"> by SugarDarius</a>
+    This project is made with ♥ by <a href="https://github.com/SugarDarius">SugarDarius</a>
 </p>